yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_Events.html.md

   // DICT_ELEMENT_PROVIDER - the social provider
   // DICT_ELEMENT_PAYLOAD  - an identification string that you can give when you initiate
   //      the get contacts operation and want to receive back upon its completion
-  // DICT_ELEMENT_HAS_MORE - if there is more items in pagination
+  // DICT_ELEMENT_HAS_MORE - if there are more items in pagination
   // DICT_ELEMENT_CONTACTS - a List of user profiles that have been fetched in the get
   //      contacts operation